 This hospitality concept in Berlin mixes and matches wood finishes in the room's kitchenette, as seen on We Heart.

 The upper cabinets in this Copenhagen bachelor pad from Bolig magazine are actually display cases.
+We'd imagine anything that goes in these should you decide to copy the look would have to be tidy and good-looking, since everything is, well...on display.

 The molded, flat-front black cabinets in this Sydney home from designer Greg Natale are simple and show-stopping all at once.

 Two of the drawers in this space from Sustainable Kitchens are wood crates, perfect for storing produce.
+The look is also decidedly modern farmhouse-y.

 The cabinets in this London home on Dwell take a cue from Swiss cheese, with a splatter of finger holes that offer both beauty and function.